maelys-mcardle/snowflake/README.md

 ### Run

-To run a Snowflake program, execute:
+To see how the interpreter understands the Snowflake program, run:

 ```
-./snowflake --run your-code-file.sn
+./snowflake --print your-snowflake-program.sn
 ```

-To see how the interpreter understands the code file, run:
+To execute a Snowflake program, run:
 ```
-./snowflake --print your-code-file.sn
+./snowflake --run your-snowflake-program.sn
 ```

+## Debugging

 If your Snowflake program isn't parsed or executed as expected, you can use the `--debug` option.
 This will give in-depth information about what the interpreter is doing at each step.
 You do not need the debug build of the interpreter to use this flag:

 ```
-./snowflake --print --run --debug your-code-file.sn
+./snowflake --print --run --debug your-snowflake-program.sn
 ```

 ### Clean